Erfurt school massacre: Massacre

 In front of the art material Room 111 on the first floor, Steinhäuser met Heise.
 Steinhäuser, who removed his mask either during or shortly before the encounter, was recognised by Heise as a former student of his history class.
 In interviews, Heise stated that he told Steinhäuser "You may shoot me now" while looking him in the eyes, after which Steinhäuser lowered his weapon and replied: "Herr Heise, für heute reichts."
 [Mr Heise, that's enough for today.]
 According to Heise, he asked Steinhäuser for a private talk in a nearby art material room.
 When Steinhäuser entered and put his gun on a shelf, Heise pushed Steinhäuser from behind and locked him inside.
 Steinhäuser killed himself shortly after police entered the building minutes later.

 From the first shot to Steinhäuser's suicide the spree lasted no more than 20 minutes.
-Shortly after 12:00 a.m., Steinhäuser's body was found by a special police detachment (SEK) in Room 111.
+Shortly after 12:00, Steinhäuser's body was found by a special police detachment (SEK) in Room 111.
 The gunman had killed 16 people: the school's assistant principal, secretary, ten teachers, one trainee-teacher, two students, and one police officer.
 In total one third of the school's faculty were killed, and two students, aged 14 and 15, were shot by rounds fired through a locked door.
 He fired around 71 shots in total and reloaded three times during the massacre.